nikolamicic21/spring-boot-multiple-hierarchical-contexts/README.md

 ### TL;DR

-In addition to creating **only one** [`ApplicationContext`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationContext.html) in a typical Spring Boot application, there is a possibility to create **multiple** instances of `ApplicationContext` in a single _Spring Boot_ application.
+In addition to creating **only one** [`ApplicationContext`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationContext.html) in a typical _Spring Boot_ application, there is a possibility to create **multiple** instances of `ApplicationContext` in a single application.
 These contexts can form parent-child relationships between them.
-This way we don't any longer have a single `ApplicationContext` containing all _beans_ defined in the application.
+This way we don't have any longer a single `ApplicationContext` containing all _beans_ defined in the application.
 We can rather have a hierarchy of contexts each containing _beans_ defined within themselves.
-In addition, forming the parent-child relationships between contexts, accessibility of _beans_ defined in a context that can be controlled.
+Forming the parent-child relationships between contexts, accessibility of _beans_ defined in a context that can be controlled.

 ### Introduction

-In a typical _Spring Boot_ application written in _Java_, our main method will look like the one below.
+In a typical _Spring Boot_ application written in _Java_, our main method will look similar like the one below.

 ```java
 @SpringBootApplication